Eve Arnold

-Eve Arnold, OBE (honorary), FRPS (honorary) (née Cohen; April 21, 1912 – January 4, 2012) was an American photojournalist, long-resident in the UK.
+Eve Arnold, OBE (honorary), FRPS (honorary) (née Cohen; April 21, 1912 – January 4, 2012) was an American photojournalist and long time resident of Mayfair in the UK.
 She joined Magnum Photos agency in 1951, and became a full member in 1957.
 She was the first woman to join the agency.
-She frequently photographed Marilyn Monroe, including candid-style photos on the set of The Misfits (1961).
+She frequently photographed and was trusted by Marilyn Monroe, her work included candid-style photos on the set and post set of The Misfits (1961).
+Marilyn had invited Arnold, to John F. Kennedy's birthday party, to photograph her singing but she was too exhausted from other work to attend and always regretted declining the commission.

 Early life and career

 A photo taken by Eve Arnold in 1950, titled Charlotte Stribling Stretching.

 Eve Cohen was born in Philadelphia, the fifth of nine children of immigrant Russian-Jewish parents, William Cohen (born Velvel Sklarski), a rabbi, and his wife, Bessie (Bosya Laschiner).
 Both of Arnold's parents grudgingly accepted her choice to abandon medicine to study photography.
 She married Arnold Schmitz (later Arnold Arnold) in 1941.
 Her interest in photography began in 1946 while working for Kodak at their Fair Lawn, New Jersey photo-finishing plant.
 Using a gifted Rolleicord, she began to photograph the city with a fresh humanitarian perspective.
 Over six weeks in 1948, she learned photographic skills from Harper's Bazaar art director Alexey Brodovitch at the New School for Social Research in Manhattan.
 Studying photography under Brodovitch, she produced a collection of photos from Harlem's vivid fashion show scene.
 The collection was published the series in the London Illustrated Picture Post in 1951.
 Although the series launched her career, she later wrote in a diary entry that the editor of the magazine changed her captions and reversed the message of her photographs to fit a racist narrative.
 She then became interested in African American migrant workers suffering housing discrimination in Long Island.
 She became the first woman to join the Magnum Agency, becoming a full member in 1957.
 Arnold spent time covering Republican Party press events, the McCarthy hearings, and explored the subject of birth which was taboo.
 She was well aware of the underrepresentation of women photojournalists and the position of women celebrities in the public eye.
 Arnold explored these ideas about women in her full length photo book The Unretouched Woman which was published in 1976.